mwarnes/MLEAProxy/README.md

 #### Secure LDAP Proxy server (2)

-The following configuration add TLS Secure transport support to the MLEAProxy listening port, with this both front-end and back-end connection will user LDAPS.
+The following configuration adds TLS Secure transport support to the MLEAProxy listening port, with this both front-end and back-end connection will user LDAPS.

 <img src="./secureproxy2.png">